ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-01-28-ErrTraffic.md

 We saw Censys' had the source, and it was being advertised on cybercrime forums, so it must be out there!
 There are few ways we could approach getting our hands on this.

 * OSINT
-* Fuzzing
+* Scanning

 Fuzzing ended up being successful as threat actors are simple and predictable creatures.

-## Fuzzing
+## Scanning

-To fuzz ErrTraffic webservers for exposed panels, we first have to find the ErrTraffic web-servers.
+To scan ErrTraffic webservers for exposed panels, we first have to find the ErrTraffic web-servers.

 Censys provided a query to identify ErrTraffic servers: